All Collections

 ⚠️ Subscribers' country is not recognized

 It is essential to add your contacts' phone numbers in the international format.
-If you upload them without country-codes, the system may recognize them as those that belong to another country and won't send the message to your clients.
-You don't need to worry about newly connected customers, as we automatically assign the country codes to those that subscribe at the check-out and have the country-code preset to all of the sign-up forms.
+If you upload them without country codes, the system may recognize them as those that belong to another country and won't send the message to your clients.
+You don't need to worry about newly connected customers, as we automatically assign the country codes to those who subscribe at the check-out and have the country code preset to all of the sign-up forms.

 This problem may only arise with manually added contacts, and in that case, you'll see some unexpected countries listed in the Price estimation step of your SMS Campaign sending.

-The solution is pretty straight and forward.
+The solution is pretty straightforward.
 You need to export your contacts to Excel, add a country code to the phone numbers, and upload them back to Omnisend.
 You may find some tips for a quick solution to this problem here.

 ⚠️ SMS messages are sent to contacts that unsubscribed from email promotions